Intermediate Program

 • Training maturity: Minimum 6 months of consistent barbell training experience

-• Equipment access: Full powerlifting setup with barbells, racks, bench, and complete plate range
+• Equipment access: Full powerlifting setup with barbells and racks

 12-Week Periodization Strategy